calydia/blog-forestry-gatsby/src/pages/posts/fighting-exhaustion.md

   it will end up as bad as the previous time or I just dismiss it because things need to get done whatever it takes.
 I haven't taken this issue seriously enough.
 Maybe if I finally start taking this as seriously as I should, I can affect my workload better, too.
-Nobody at the workplace wants things to get as bad for me as they've gotten this spring, I'm sure of it.
-So maybe if I take the first symptoms seriously myself, other people will too.
-And maybe then I can ask for help a little sooner, it would be nice to get help before things go too far.</p><h2>The revelation I had about things this spring</h2><p>I talked to a developer from another company who said that he would feel sad if he wouldn't be able to concentrate on a site or a task for a longer period of time.
+I'm sure nobody wishes to see this happen over and over again.
+So maybe if I take the first symptoms seriously myself, other people will too.</p><h2>The revelation I had about things this spring</h2><p>I talked to a developer from another company who said that he would feel sad if he wouldn't be able to concentrate on a site or a task for a longer period of time.
 He wouldn't want to work on several projects in one day.
 That's when I first realised that I actually felt the same way.
-That I had to hop between projects (maybe not even getting to work two hours on each) was one reason I felt the workload so badly.
+That I often had to constantly hop between projects (maybe not even getting to work two hours on each) was one reason I felt the workload so badly.
 After that discussion I told my project managers that the two projects they had me working at the same time would have to be split into days or weeks for each and that I wouldn't be even discussing the other project while I was working on the other.
 And they were fine with it.
-And I noticed that it was a lot easier to get things properly done when I could concentrate on what I was doing and not constantly being interrupted mid-thought.
+And I noticed that it was a lot easier to keep things rolling when I could concentrate on what I was doing and not constantly being interrupted mid-thought.
 The best way for me would have been to do one project first and then move on to the next.
 But this weekly split was an ok solution.
 I'm definitely keeping this system up from now on.
 But if I hadn't had this discussion, I probably wouldn't have realised that this was even something I needed.</p><p>I've recently read and heard more and more about impostor syndrome.
 Before I just thought it was me that was thinking this way.
 It was kind of relieving to see many talented and smart people saying they were combatting the same thing.
 And then it suddenly hit me.
 One of the biggest reasons I was pushing myself way too hard was because of thinking otherwise, I wasn't good enough because I am not the most technical and experienced developer.
   I kept comparing myself to people who have over double the years in expertise.
 When you think about it, it makes sense that those people would have better technical skills and knowledge.
 But what took me a long while to understand was that I have a lot of value in other areas, maybe even more than the people I was comparing myself to.
 And that my technical skills have value even if I'm not the most experienced.
   Comparing yourself to others, to begin with, is not a very sensible thing to do, but I suppose that comes naturally to us.
 At least in my family, we kids were constantly